Katie Mosher, 919-515-9069, firstname.lastname@example.org

 Posted Tuesday, Jan.
 20, 2015

-For the NOAA listing of all national winners, go to: http://oceanservice.noaa.gov/jone-noaawards-2014winners.html or see the NOAA news release.
+For the NOAA listing of all national winners, go to: http://oceanservice.noaa.gov/jone-noaawards-2014winners.html.
 See also our news release on Currituck County’s 2014 Jones Award.

 Spencer Rogers of North Carolina Sea Grant is a Coastal Steward of the Year in the 2014 Walter B. Jones Sr. Awards presented by the National Oceanic and Atmospheric Administration.
 Sea Grant’s Barbara Doll was among four North Carolina graduate students also receiving Jones honors.